RX-105XIG/oil_and_gas_production_analysis/README.md

 # 4. Gas to oil ratio varies widely across leases:
 The highest gas to oil ratio (GOR) lease was BIG GEORGE 180 at 56.26 mcf per barrel (14,399 barrels of oil, 810,069 mcf of gas), suggesting a more gas dominant reservoir compared to typical oil weighted leases in the sample.

--- Note: leases with very low oil volumes were excluded from this ranking (`oil_bbl > 100`) because dividing by a near zero denominator gives extreme ratios that don't reflect actual reservoir characteristics
+-- Note: leases with very low oil volumes were excluded from this finding (`oil_bbl > 100`) because dividing by an amount near to zero gives extreme ratios that skew actual reservoir characteristics
 ```sql
 SELECT lease_name, lease_no, oil_bbl,
        (casinghead_mcf + gw_gas_mcf) AS total_gas_mcf,